abdelhamid-f-nasser/sliver-snap/README.md

 #### `CollapsedAppBarContent` Widget
 This can be used to create a custom `collapsedContent` widget.
 It has the following properties:
-1. leading: This is the leading widget specifically for the `collapsedContent` Appbar.
-Don't use this with the `leading` widget for the whole Appbar.
+1. leading: This is the `leading` widget specifically for the `collapsedContent` Appbar.
+Don't use this with the `leading` widget for the whole `Appbar`.
 As they will overlap.
-2. title,
+2. title: The middle widget between the `leading` and the `trailing` of the `collapsedContent` Appbar.,
-3. trailing.
+3. trailing: The widget that is displayed at the rightmost part of the `collapsedContent`.

 The below snippet demonstrates it's basic usage: